Skip to main content

 For example:

-• at least 150 minutes of moderate aerobic activity every week such as walking, dancing or pushing a lawnmower
+• at least 2 hours and 30 minutes of moderate aerobic activity every week such as walking, dancing or pushing a lawnmower

-• muscle-strengthening exercises 2 or more days a week - for example, digging, carrying groceries, step aerobics, hand-held weight exercises and yoga
+• strength and balance exercises at least 3 days per week - for example, digging, carrying groceries, step aerobics, hand-held weight exercises and yoga

 • using daily chores such as shopping, cooking or housework to break up periods of sitting